Sundown town: History

 New laws were enacted in the 20th century.
 One example is Louisville, Kentucky, whose mayor proposed a law in 1911 that would restrict Black people from owning property in certain parts of the city.
 This city ordinance reached public attention when it was challenged in the U.S. Supreme Court in the case of Buchanan v.
 Warley in 1917.
 Ultimately, the court decided that the laws passed in Louisville were unconstitutional, thus setting the legal precedent that similar laws could not exist or be passed in the future.
 However, this outcome did not stop towns from excluding black residents.
 Some city planners and real estate companies exercised their private authority to uphold racial segregation at the community level.
 In addition to discriminatory housing rules, violence and harassment were sometimes used by locals to discourage Black people from remaining in their cities after sundown.
-Whites in the North were threatened by the increased minority populations moving into their neighborhoods, and racial tensions started to build.
+Whites in the North felt threatened by the increased minority populations moving into their neighborhoods, and racial tensions started to build.
 Interracial violence became more common, sometimes escalating to race riots.

 After the civil rights movement of the 1950s and 1960s, and especially since the Fair Housing Act of 1968 prohibition of racial discrimination in the sale, rental and financing of housing, sundown towns gradually disappeared, with de facto sundown towns existing into the 1980s.
 However, as sociologist James W. Loewen wrote in his 2005 book, Sundown Towns: A Hidden Dimension of American Racism, it is impossible to count precisely the number of sundown towns at any given time because most towns have not kept records of the ordinances or signs that marked the town's sundown status.
 He further noted that hundreds of cities across America have been sundown towns at some point in their history.
 Additionally, Loewen wrote that sundown status meant more than just African Americans being unable to live in those towns.
 Any Black people who entered or were found in sundown towns after sunset were subject to harassment, threats and violence, including lynching.